EnviroDIY/ModularSensors/docs/Further-Reading/SAMD-Clocks.md

 ## Terms

-Essentially every microprocess or computer needs a consistent way of their own speed of operation so they can communicate with internal components and external devices.
+Essentially every microprocessor or computer needs a consistent way of their own speed of operation so they can communicate with internal components and external devices.

 An *[oscillator](https://en.wikipedia.org/wiki/Electronic_oscillator)* is a circuit that makes an oscillating signal - ie, it switches back and forth between to states at a consistent rate.
 The oscillator works like a metronome.